 Master Leader, then the RAFT level election will move it to another node quickly.
 Similar leader elections happen for tablets for which this node was the the leader tablet server.

-Since we know that the instance is dead, we can go ahead and release the ip as well using the ‘Release Instance’ dropdown option at the end of the Removed node.
+Since you know that the instance is dead, you can go ahead and release the ip as well using the 'Release Instance' dropdown option at the end of the Removed node.
 It will show up as a

 REMOVE NODEwill not work for the case where the number of nodes is equal to the RF of the cluster.
 Since there is no other nodes to move the data via the load balancer.